 At Hudson, Mr. Hunt can be found coaching both of the girls' basketball teams while assisting in many other sports and clubs around the school.
 Outside of the classroom, Mr. Hunt has a passion for sports, music, travel, and food, and loves spending his free time with his family and friends.

 B. Ed., University of Toronto, OCT

 Ms. Khan’s credentials include a BA (Honours) in Early Childhood Education and a B.Ed. in Primary/Junior divisions from the University of Toronto.
 Ms. Khan is an Ontario certified teacher and a Registered Early Childhood Educator with teaching practice in a range of childhood settings, including childcare, plus both the public and private education systems.
-She has teaching experience in every grade level between Junior Kindergarten and Grade 4, including Gifted Programming.
+She has teaching experience in every grade level between Junior Kindergarten and Grade 4, including special education.

 Bachelor of Recreation and Leisure Studies (Honours), Brock University

 A.Q.
 Special Education, Part 1